 fullName()

-In the above code the parent function called fullName() and its children function called the printName().
-Notice that the child function is able to access the value of the variable firstName defined within the parent function’s scope.
+In the provided code, there is a parent function called fullName() and its child function called printName().
+It is essential to observe that the child function can access the value of the variable firstName defined within the scope of the parent function.

-Using the above understanding of scopes can you implement a public and private scope variables and functions in JavaScript?
+Utilising the understanding of scopes from the above example, you can implement public and private scope variables and functions in JavaScript.

 const User = function () {